Split Keyboard with Trackpad: The Complete Guide

 How a Split Keyboard with an Integrated Trackpad Works

-The trackpad on the Dilemma and Dilemma MAX sits on the right half of the keyboard, positioned so it is reachable from the home row with minimal wrist movement.
-It supports the same gestures you already use on a laptop: scrolling, left and right click, swiping – there is no learning curve.
+On the Dilemma and Dilemma MAX, the trackpad sits on the right half, reachable from the home row with minimal wrist movement.
+It supports the same gestures you already use on a laptop — scrolling, left and right click, swiping — so there’s no real learning curve for the trackpad itself.

-Instead of your trackpad being fixed to the center of a laptop that forces your posture, it is now part of a keyboard that sits at shoulder width.
+The difference is that instead of the trackpad being fixed to a laptop that forces your posture, it’s part of a keyboard that sits at shoulder width.
 Your hands are in a neutral position while you use it.
-The reach disappears.

-Both the Dilemma and Dilemma MAX use hotswap Choc V1 sockets.
-Hotswap means the switches — the mechanical components under each key that determine how the keyboard feels and sounds — can be removed and replaced by hand, without soldering, in seconds.
-You pull the old switch out with a switch puller and press the new one in.
+Both the Dilemma and Dilemma MAX use hotswap Choc V1 sockets, meaning the switches under each key — the components that determine how the keyboard feels and sounds — can be swapped by hand without soldering.
+Pull the old switch out, press the new one in.

-This matters particularly for people coming from a laptop keyboard, where the switch feel is fixed and non-negotiable.
-With a hotswap keyboard, you can start with whatever switches the keyboard ships with, type on them for a few weeks, and swap to something lighter, heavier, quieter, or clickier based on what you actually prefer.
-It removes one of the biggest sources of buyer uncertainty in mechanical keyboards.
+This matters for people coming from a laptop keyboard, where the feel is fixed.
+With hotswap, you can start with whatever switches ship with the keyboard, type on them for a few weeks, and swap to something lighter, heavier, or quieter based on what you actually prefer.

 QMK is the open-source firmware standard for custom keyboards.
-It gives you full control over every key: layers, macros, trackball DPI, scroll behavior, RGB, and more.
+It gives you full control over every key: layers, macros, trackpad behavior, scroll speed, RGB, and more.

-VIA is a graphical interface on top of QMK that lets you remap keys without touching any code, directly in a browser.
-If you’re not a programmer, VIA is all you’ll need.
-If you are, QMK gives you essentially unlimited customization.
+VIA is a graphical interface on top of QMK that lets you remap keys in a browser without touching code.

 Warranty and support: often an afterthought

-Most custom keyboards have no warranty, no spare parts, and no support structure.
+Most custom keyboards have no warranty, no spare parts, and no support.
+For something you use eight hours a day, that’s worth paying attention to.

 Dilemma vs. Dilemma MAX: Which One Should You Buy?